AdobeDocs/campaign-classic.en/help/configuration/using/creating-a-profile-list-with-a-workflow.md

 topic-tags: use-a-custom-recipient-table
 ---

-# Creating a profile list with a workflow{#creating-a-profile-list-with-a-workflow}
+# Create a profile list with a workflow{#creating-a-profile-list-with-a-workflow}

 To create a **[!UICONTROL List]** type list based on the new recipient table, you need to create a targeting workflow which will generate the list.